|

 every older person is a younger person

-wondering what happened.
+wondering what happened

 Daryl and I don't

-get many chances to talk because we are
+get many chances to talk.
+I only

 usually pretty busy on Wednesday nights

-here at the studio with Western lessons.
+here at the studio with Western lessons,

 Typically Daryl greets me with the line,